Imagine that your children could not go to school because they are at risk of being assaulted, kidnapped, or even killed.

 Around the world, millions of children are at risk on their way to school, while they’re in school, and on their way home from school.

-To address these problems, NJ MED (New Jersey Minority Educational Development) joined the United Nations Economic and Social Council (ECOSOC), to work with other Non-Governmental Organizations (NGOs) and nation’s governments to establish an International Policy by 2026, to protect children, as they seek to better their lives, by attending school.
+To address these issues, we have joined the United Nations Economic and Social Council (ECOSOC) to work with other NGOs and governments of each nation in order to establish an international policy by 2026 that aims to protect children as they seek to better their lives through education.

 The World is Watching: Save Our Children